MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/basic-navigation.md

 > - Dynamics 365 App for Outlook works with latest release of [!INCLUDE[pn_ms_dyn_crm_app_for_outlook](../includes/pn-ms-dyn-crm-app-for-outlook.md)] works with customer engagement apps (such as [Dynamics 365 Sales](../sales-professional/help-hub.md), [Dynamics 365 Customer Service](../customer-service/help-hub.md), [Dynamics 365 Marketing](../marketing/help-hub.md).
 [Dynamics 365 Field Service](../dynamics365/field-service/overview.md), and [Dynamics 365 Project Service Automation](../dynamics365/project-operations/psa/overview.md)), [Dynamics 365 Customer Engagement (on-premises), version 9](../customerengagement/on-premises/overview.md), and [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro).
 > - For a prior release that works with earlier versions of Dynamics 365 apps, see [Deploy Dynamics 365 App for Outlook](/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn946901(v=crm.8)).

+## Install

+Before you install App for Outlook, contact your administrator and to make sure all the prerequisites are met.
+For more information, see [Deploy Dynamics 365 App for Outlook](../deploy-dynamics-365-app-for-outlook.md).

+In most cases, you're administrator will automaticlly push the app and it will be aviliable in your Outlook ribbon.
+If you don't see it, then you can install it yourself.
+For more information, see [../deploy-dynamics-365-app-for-outlook.md#have-users-install-app-for-outlook-themselves](Have users install App for Outlook themselves).

 ## Access the app

-It's easy to access the Dynamics 365 pane whether you're using Outlook on your desktop or the web app.
+Once installed it's easy to access the Dynamics 365 App for Outlook pane whether you're using Outlook on your desktop or the web app.

 - In the Outlook desktop client, select **Dynamics 365**.